 SDG 4 Scorecard progress report on national benchmarks: Focus on early childhood

-The report 2023 SDG 4 Scorecard provides the first annual snapshot of countries’ progress towards their national education benchmarks, with a focus on the participation rate in organized learning one year before primary.
+The report SDG 4 Scorecard Progress Report on National Benchmarks: Focus on Early Childhood provides the first annual snapshot of countries’ progress towards their national education benchmarks, with a focus on the participation rate in organized learning one year before primary.

-More information on benchmarks and the SDG 4 Scorecard report here.
+For more information on benchmarks and the SDG 4 Scorecard report, see this blog.

 Setting Commitments: National SDG 4 benchmarks to transform education